nx98304/HoneyPot/README.md

 - If you encounter HS top clothings that made body skin purple despite having run HoneyPotInspector, currently you will have to use SB3U and remove whatever material that is set on the `o_body_*` meshes manually.
 The material setting of the body meshes should be `(none)`.

 ### ...in the current functionalities that might be fixed down the line
-- Some clothing / accessories interacts with the custom color in a weird way.
-(Not to be confused with colors you can't change to begin with)
 - Detection for some glass-like materials are still wrong.
 - Some HS top clothing has a temporary or almost-empty `Material` assigned to `o_body_*` Which is a big issue for PH's loading process, since those materials are missing a lot of textures and settings from normal, working body materials, and PH's loading process will fail with a lot of NREs.
 - Is fur shader remapping possible?